luca-m/chem2kinetic/README.md

 Chem2Kinetic
 ============
-This project aims to convert a chemical system expressed with a proper Domain Specific Language (DSL) to a kinetic, rate equation based, system wich could be solved using standard numerical methodes and tools.
+This project aims to convert a chemical system expressed with a proper Domain Specific Language (DSL) to a kinetic, rate equation based, system which could be solved using standard numerical methods and tools.

 Author: luca.mella@studio.unibo.it